fwdcp/StatusSpec/README.md

 #### Console Commands
 * `statusspec_loadouticons_filter_active <red> <green> <blue> <alpha>` - the RGBA filter applied to the icon for an active item
-* `statusspec_loadouticons_filter_nonactive <red> <green> <blue> <alpha>` - the RGBA filter applied to the icon for a nonactive item
+* `statusspec_loadouticons_filter_inactive <red> <green> <blue> <alpha>` - the RGBA filter applied to the icon for an inactive item

 #### UI Resource Files
-To properly support loadout icons, adjust `Resource/UI/SpectatorTournament.res` so that it includes something similar to the `loadouticons` section below contained within the `playerpanels_kv` section of the `specgui` section, as demonstrated below.
-You will also need to adjust the rest of the file as necessary, since this will act as a normal GUI panel.
-The icons will be entirely contained within this element as defined in this configuration, and each icon will be a square size of `tall`.
-The rendering of this panel only displays icons and will not adjust anything else, no matter whether this feature is enabled or disabled - thus, you will be required to manually adjust your HUD as appropriate when enabling or disabling this feature.
+The configuration file for the loadout icons is `Resource/UI/LoadoutIcons.res`.
+To properly support loadout icons, you will also have to adjust `Resource/UI/SpectatorTournament.res` so that it includes something similar to the `LoadoutIcons` section below contained within the `playerpanels_kv` section of the `specgui` section, as demonstrated below.
 ```
 "Resource/UI/SpectatorTournament.res"
 {